-Lt Gen Tim Radford CB DSO OBE was educated at Rugby School, Durham University and King’s College London.
-Commissioned into the Light Infantry in 1985, he spent four years in command appointments before joining the School of Infantry as an Instructor in 1989.
+Lieutenant General Tim Radford CB DSO OBE was educated at Rugby School, Durham University and King’s College London.
+He commissioned into the Light Infantry in 1985.

-Thereafter, he commanded extensively on operations in Northern Ireland, the Balkans, Sierra Leone, Iraq and Afghanistan.
-In April 2008, he took command of 19 Light Brigade and was Commander Task Force Helmand between April and October 2009.
-From February 2013 through to February 2015, he was the first GOC of Force Troops Command, leading its transition into the Army 2020 structure of 10 re-designed brigades, comprising 40,000 personnel.
-At this time, he was also the 2-star commander overseeing the UK’s response to the Ebola Crisis in Sierra Leone.
-In July 2015 he was promoted to Lieutenant General and served as the Deputy Commander Op RESOLUTE SUPPORT in Afghanistan until April 2016.
-He assumed command of the Allied Rapid Reaction Corps in Gloucester in July 2016.
+He has commanded extensively on operations in Northern Ireland, the Balkans, Sierra Leone, Iraq and Afghanistan, including as Commander Task Force Helmand in 2009 while in command of 19 Light Brigade.
+He was the first commander of Force Troops Command and on promotion to Lieutenant General in July 2015 served as the Deputy Commander for Operation RESOLUTE SUPPORT in Afghanistan until April 2016.
+He assumed command of the Allied Rapid Reaction Corps in July 2016.

-Courses attended include: Staff College at Camberley in 1995; the Higher Command and Staff Course in 2009; the US Army Defence Strategic Leadership Programme and Combined Joint Force Land Component Course in 2011; the NATO General Flag Officers’ and Ambassadors’ Course in 2014; and the UK Pinnacle Course in 2014.
+Lieutenant General Radford's military education includes: Staff College at Camberley; the Higher Command and Staff Course; the US Army Defense Strategic Leadership Program and Combined Joint Force Land Component Course; the NATO General Flag Officers’ and Ambassadors’ Course; and the UK, NATO and US Pinnacle Courses.